carlos-molina/TECOmate/README.md

      - copy the address of the account created  to the contractAddress field of the ccc-ethereum.properties file, the address looks like 0x9a6944f1b5f3368c53966415dc6ef66f3a7338d3
      - copy the keystore path to the keyStoreFilePath field  of the ccc-ethereum.properties file.
+It looks like /Users/carlosmolina/Library/Ethereum/rinkeby/keystore ...

 ---